All Episodes

 All right.

-Pretty much confirmed now that the uh comments made in that luncheon to Dana Milbank and eight other reporters were made by Lieutenant Governor Michael Steele, Republican in uh Maryland, seeking a Senate seat there.
+Pretty much confirmed now that the comments made in that luncheon to Dana Milbank and eight other reporters were made by Lieutenant Governor Michael Steele, Republican in Maryland, seeking a Senate seat there.

-I I still like the guy.
+I still like the guy.

-I I don't I don't know if they're out there doing things.
+I don't know if they're out there doing things.

 You say they are.

-Um, you know, the the loyalty cuts both ways.
+Well, you know, loyalty cuts both ways.

-Uh it it really does.
+It really does.

-If you're Michael Steele and you're running for the Senate, first time Republican, and don't forget Maryland is not a Democrat state.
+If you're Michael Steele and you're running for the Senate, first-time Republican, and don't forget, Maryland is not a Democrat state.

 Maryland is a far-left kook fringe state.

-Um I think Steele's probably distancing himself here because he thinks he can't win otherwise, given the state uh in which he's uh is running.
+but blowing off Catherine Harris and Pat Toomey in that primary, I think Steele's probably distancing himself here because he thinks he can't win otherwise, given the state in which he's running.

-I I'm not sure that he needed to go to this extent to do it.
+I'm not sure that he needed to go to this extent to do it.

 He obviously wants this discussion taking place here.